Vasant-Patel/contentful-deep-copy-app/README.md

-# `Contentful Copy Content App`
+# `Contentful Deep Copy Content App`

-App for copying contentful entries
+App for deep copying contentful entries

 ## How to use